p-singhal-0011/JavaScript/README.md

 # JavaScript
-A code repo for javascript series with Code-with-Chai
+A code repo for javascript series with Code-aur-Chai